top of page

 A good chunk of bookings sits in direct or curated partner pipes.

-Industry spend for Airlines, TMCs, GDS, vendors lands in the billions once you tally rewrites and opportunity cost.
+Industry spend for airlines, TMCs, GDS, and vendors lands in the billions once you tally rewrites and opportunity costs.

 The persistent choke point remains post-ticket servicing.